symfony/symfony-docs/book/page_creation.rst

 how Symfony2 projects are structured and organized.
 By the end of this section, you'll know where to find and put different types of files and why.

-Though entirely flexible, by default, each Symfony :term:`application` has the same basic and recommended directory structure:
+Though entirely flexible, by default, each Symfony2 :term:`application` has the same basic and recommended directory structure:

 * ``app/``: This directory contains the application configuration;